Ellen Call Long retained control of The Grove when Richard Keith Call died in 1862.

 Image Number: PC4293

-Maurice Thompson's novel, A Tallahassee Girl (1881), was set at The Grove and based on Ellen's daughter, Eleanora "Nonie" Long Hollinger.
+Maurice Thompson's novel, A Tallahassee Girl (1881), was set at The Grove and likely based on Ellen's daughter, Eleanora "Nonie" Long Hollinger.

 A prolific author, Ellen published on silkworm culture, the Battle of New Orleans, and Florida history.
 Ellen's literary account of Florida history, titled Florida Breezes (1883), is considered a valuable mix of fact and embellishment about frontier Florida based on her own experiences and gleaned from discussions with her father.

 Image Number: RC09790

 Ellen may have been the first white child born in Leon County, Florida.
 She was the daughter of Richard Keith Call and Mary Letitia Kirkman.
 Ellen authored several books, including Florida Breezes (1883).

 Like other women to follow her at The Grove, Ellen was an entrepreneur.
 In order to hold onto the family home, she devised various strategies to earn income.

 Ellen was the first resident to operate The Grove as a hotel, intermittently admitting travelers into her home beginning in the mid-1870s.
-Ellen also built detached greenhouses to grow vegetables and even produced silk in several rooms of the home.
+Ellen also built detached greenhouses to grow vegetables and even produced silk on the property.

 Image Number: RC02908

-Ellen became well known for her skills in silk culture and received letters from around the state and nation soliciting advice on silkworms.
+Ellen became well known for her skills in silk culture and received letters from around the state and nation soliciting her advice.

 From her labors, Ellen presented a large silk flag to Edward Aylsworth Perry on the occasion of his inauguration as Governor of Florida in 1885.
 In addition to silk culture, limited agricultural activities continued at The Grove and at the Orchard Pond plantation until at least the early 1870s.

 Image Number: RC02074

 This flag was made of silk from silkworms raised in Tallahassee by Ellen Call Long at The Grove and presented to Governor Edward Aylsworth Perry at his inauguration.

 Image Number: PR12068